saladinjake/nodejs-react-transferwize/README.md

 # trasferwise-app
 backend endpoint: https://transferwise-apitest.herokuapp.com/api/v1
-##Coding Project   Hints: Be smart, don’t repeat yourself or reinvent the wheel.
+##Coding Project   Hints: Be smart, don’t repeat yourself or re-invent the wheel.

 ```Use as many packages/libraries as you can do.
 Use up-to-date software and bundles.
 Read the entire document here before jumping into action.
 Think twice.
 Model the application before you jump into coding.
 Why?
 This coding challenge should give us a good understanding of  How well you can go from text to code, from requirements to product.
 How well you can execute on predefined requirements.
 How well you pay attention to detail so we can rely on you executing the work end to end.
 How creatively you execute on loose requirements (not defined in great detail).
 How well you can hack, organize, document, test, structure, and write your code.
 How well you can leverage existing things to build this app fast. ```